R1. Required Instruction

 R7.
 Concurrent HSD/HSE Programs

 a.
-Job Corps program eligibility of all participants
+Job Corps program eligibility of all participants as a mandatory pre-requisite

-c.
-Description of how services will be delivered and coordinated throughout the student’s Career Development Period (CDP)
+d.
+Detailed description of how services will be delivered and coordinated throughout the student’s Career Development Period (CDP)

-f.
-Methods for determining student enrollment, progress, and completion in the concurrent HSD/HSE program

 g.
+Detail methods for determining student enrollment, progress, and completion in the concurrent HSD/HSE program

-Authorized body certifying attainment of the HSD or HSE certificate
+h.
+The specific authorized body/school, certifying attainment of the HSD or HSE certificate

-i.
+k.
 All associated costs to the center

-j.
+l.
 Nondiscrimination clauses and commitments to adhere to all applicable state and federal laws with regard to students with disabilities (e.g., IDEA, Section 504 of the Rehabilitation Act, ADA, etc.)

 R8.
 Online High School Program Requirements